Vaalbara: Origin of life

-The Pilbara and Kaapvaal cratons are some of the oldest rocks in the world and they contain well-preserved Archaean microfossils.
-A series of international drilling projects have revealed traces of microbial life and photosynthesis from the Archaean in both Africa and Australia.
+The Pilbara and Kaapvaal cratons contain well-preserved Archaean microfossils.
+Drilling has revealed traces of microbial life and photosynthesis from the Archaean in both Africa and Australia.

 The oldest widely accepted evidence of photosynthesis by early life forms is molecular fossils found in 2.7 Ga-old shales in the Pilbara Craton.
 These fossils have been interpreted as traces of eukaryotes and cyanobacteria, though some scientists argue that these biomarkers must have entered these rocks later and date the fossils to 2.15–1.68 Ga.

-This later time span agrees with estimates based on molecular clocks which dates the eukaryote last common ancestor at 1866–1679 Ma.
+This later time span agrees with estimates based on molecular clocks which dates the eukaryote last common ancestor at 1.8–1.7 Ga.
 If the Pilbara fossils are traces of early eukaryotes, they could represent groups that went extinct before modern groups emerged.